cpchuang/PVlogger/README.md

 # PVlogger
-Script to read data from PV logfile (local or web)
+Script to reterive data from Accelerator Data Review